sicamois/use-upload-to-s3/README.md

 - Makes everything that needs to be done on the server (using secrets, etc) to be done... on the server side !
 - The upload is done from the client, so the file never touches the server.
   - Circumvent the limitation on **Vercel** serverless functions to 4.5MB upload size.
-- The hook is built with React Server Components, so it's generate a very small overhead in the bundle size on the client.
+- The hook is built with React Server Components, so it's generate a very small overhead in the bundle size on the client (~3KB).
 - It removes the need to make your S3 bucket public, and thus remove the need for a trade-off between security and convenience.